Zweibrücken: History

 In 1993, the town underwent a major change.
 With the departure of the Americans, the military area became free, which corresponded altogether to a third of the entire urban area.
 Unemployment increased to approximately 21%, leading to a decrease in demand in the retail trade of approximately 25%.

+Geography

+Zweibrücken is in the Southwestern portion of the Western Palatinate, bordering the state of Saarland.
+It is about 26 km from Pirmasens, 40 km from Saarbrücken and 55 km from Kaiserslautern.
+The town stretches about 15 km north to south and about 10 km east-west.